Editor's Note: This article was updated on April 19, 2024 to reflect new information and data.

 - Are the technology and toolkit provided sufficient for your development goals?

-4. Retention
+5. Retention

 Although development is one of the most effective ways to retain top-performing employees, there's more to it.
-Retention and development should be highly customized to each employee's unique characteristics and preferences.
+Retention and career development should be highly customized to each employee's unique characteristics and preferences.
 By the time they're at this lifecycle stage, they've demonstrated commitment and dedication to a company.

 Retaining employees is about making them feel seen, valued and understood.
 Companies might offer rewards for notable milestones, such as a gift or free lunch for every year of service.
 Another idea is increasing benefits by providing a stipend to long-serving staff members.
 Providing opportunities for growth within the company is another important aspect of retaining top workers.